chami98/weather-app/README.md

 # 🌤️ Weather Application

-Welcome to the Weather Application!
-This is a React-based web application that displays current weather conditions for a given location, powered by WeatherAPI.
+Welcome to the Weather Application This is a React-based web application that displays current weather conditions for a given location, powered by WeatherAPI.

 ## 📜 Table of Contents